How a Surprise Friendship Showed Me that Life After 60 Gives as Much as It Takes

 We connected in an online writer’s group and suddenly, I was giggling again.
-I was commiserating, crying and sharing secrets, too, like a 10-year-old at a pyjama party.
+I was commiserating, crying, and sharing secrets, too, like a 10-year-old at a pajama party.
 And it felt so wonderful, new and yet familiar, comfortable but exciting.

 How, I marveled!
 Could this woman whom I’d never even met in person feel like a cherished lifelong friend?
 The kind of person who “gets” me and accepts me as I am?
 I was on cloud nine, ready to hand over the three-digit security code of my Visa card.